bmeneg/Perl-Logo/README.md

 O'Reilly, not so clear, restrictive rules on using the camel, different attempts of creating new logos was made during the years, being that two are most prominent:

-1. The onion, held by The Perl Foundation;
+1. The onion, held by [The Perl Foundation](https://www.perlfoundation.org/trademarks.html);
-2. The velociraptor, created by [Sebastian Riedel](https://github.com/kraih/perl-raptor)
+2. The velociraptor, created by [Sebastian Riedel](https://github.com/kraih/perl-raptor).

 Nevertheless, neither ideas experimented the same strength as the camel from [Programming Perl](https://www.oreilly.com/library/view/programming-perl-4th/9781449321451/) book (the "Camel book"); the camel